History of coal miners: Radicalism

 The statistics show that from 1889 to 1921 British miners struck between 2 and 3 times more frequently than any other group of workers.
 Some isolated coal fields had long traditions of militancy and violence; those in Scotland were especially strike-prone.
 Coal miners formed the core of the political left wing of the Labour Party and the British Communist party.

 In Germany, the coal miners demonstrated their militancy through large-scale strikes in 1889, 1905, and 1912.
 However, in political terms, the German miners were middle-of-the-road and not especially radical.
 One reason was the formation of different unions—Socialist, liberal, radical, and Polish—that seldom cooperated.

 In British Columbia, Canada, the coal miners were "independent, tough, and proud" and became "among the most radical and militant laborers in an extremely polarized province."
 They were the core of the socialist movement; their strikes were frequent, long, and bitter.

 In Chile in the 1930s and 1940s, the miners supported the Communist Party as part of a cross-class alliance that won the presidency in 1938, 1942, and 1946.
 The long-run political gains were illusory, as a major strike in 1947 was repressed by the military on orders of the president the miners had elected.

 In Eastern Europe the coal miners were the most politicized element in society after 1945.
 They were the primary support group for the Communist governments and were heavily subsidized.
 Poland's miners were also critical supporters of the anti-Communist Solidarity movement of the 1980s.

 Great Britain

 Pre 1900

-Although some deep mining took place as early as the late Tudor period in the North East, and roughly the same time in the Stuart period along the Firth of Forth coast, deep shaft mining in Britain began to develop extensively in the late 18th century, with rapid expansion throughout the 19th century and early 20th century when the industry peaked.
+Although some deep mining took place as early as the late Tudor period in North East England, and roughly the same time in the Stuart period along the Firth of Forth coast of Scotland, deep shaft mining in Britain began to develop extensively in the late 18th century, with rapid expansion throughout the 19th century and early 20th century when the industry peaked.
 The location of the coalfields helped to make the prosperity of Lancashire, of Yorkshire, and of South Wales; the Yorkshire pits which supplied Sheffield were only about 300 feet deep.
 Northumberland and Durham were the leading coal producers and they were the sites of the first deep pits.
 In much of Britain coal was worked from drift mines, or scraped off when it outcropped on the surface.
 Small groups of part-time miners used shovels and primitive equipment.